-(This lovely DIY how-to is written by my partner April, who recently made a fantastic straw mattress for the cob bed.
-Not only is it entirely natural, it’s pretty super to sleep on, too.
+(This lovely DIY how-to is written by my partner April, who made a straw mattress for our cob bed.
 Read ahead!)

 Living in a hand-built home can often mean making unique and non-conventional furniture choices.
 I recently transitioned from a tent to a cob house and ran into the dilemma of what to do about a bed.
 My criteria was something natural and sustainable, economical, readily available, quick and easy to assemble, and comfortable.
 Is that too much to ask?
 I decided to do some research first.

 I looked at some conventional mattresses.
 What the heck is in those things, I asked.
 These mattresses are composed of metal coils, often plastic coated, encased in fabric and padding.
 As a result of their materials and manufacturing, they also contain Volatile Organic Compounds (VOCs), formaldehyde, and chemical fire retardants that will off-gas over time.
 And, with a price tag of over $350 for a full size mattress, this option isn’t particularly economical.
 However, there is such a thing as eco-friendly and organic mattresses.
 These usually contain organic cotton or wool, non-toxic fire retardants, natural latex rubber, and recycled metal springs.
 But with an even heftier price tag of around $1000 for a full size mattress, this wasn’t really an option for me at all.